the-isf-academy/new-making-with-code/content/cs9/unit00/projects/_index.md

     - I can use descriptive names for modules, variables, and functions
     - I can write descriptive comments to describe complex pieces of the code
 - I can effectively use the principle of abstraction to make my code more efficient and elegant
-    - I can write a function with paramters
+    - I can write a function with parameters
     - I can manipulate control flow with conditional statements
     - I can use loops to repeat commands can write functions with parameters
-- I can effictively use the principle of decomposition to make my code more efficient and elegant
+- I can effectively use the principle of decomposition to make my code more efficient and elegant
     - I can write functions to be used in different scenarios
     - I can write modules for different aspects of my project